indico/indico-user-docs/user_guide/room_booking.md

 ---

-### Six Types of Booking
+### Booking single or multiple occurence events

-There are six types of booking.
-They allow you to define different types of recurring reservation.
+You may do a _ types of recurring reservation.
 A common example is a weekly meeting \(which takes place at the same time every week\).
 You can choose from:

 * _Single day_: not recurring, one-time event
 * _Repeat daily_: use if you want to book many subsequent days, like an entire week